rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 about AUD$400.
 Gives me a chance to get reacquainted with my Windows/XUbuntu laptop.

-But it also reminds me that I have become trapped in the walled garden as my rMBP time machine backup isn't accessible from Win/Linux.
+Yes, it's a plus since it reminds me that I have become trapped in the walled garden as my rMBP time machine backup isn't accessible from Win/Linux.
 Also, my external disk containing my music was reformatted a while back to use the Apple filesystem and isn't safely accessible from Linux.
 The external disk *used* to be ExFat format so I could access it from both Mac, Windows and Linux, but I had so many problems with OSX reporting uncorrectable errors (which Windows fixed in a trice) that I moved to the Apple filesystem.
 Which solved my persistent filesystem errors but trapped me just a little more in the walled garden.